seppaleinen/angular2-day/README.md

 When doing `npm install` _./node_modules/_ will be created, in which 3pp dependencies are placed by NPM.

 When building the artifacts making up the runnable application (.js, .js.map, .html, .css, .png and .jpg)are placed in _./dist/_.
+In addition, the entire _./node_modules_ contents is copied into _./dist/_

 When running the development server it uses _./dist/_ as the base to serve from.